Disentangling Decentralized Finance (DeFi) Compositions

 \subsection{Building Block Extraction Algorithm}

-Building blocks represent possible recurring DeFi service patterns.
-In order to detect them, we treat transactions as trees of execution traces.
+In order to detect building blocks, we treat individual transactions as trees of execution traces, that is, as an abstraction where the external and all the internal transactions are represented as an edge to a new node (thus, the same \CA appears multiple times if executed more than once).
 We break the trees into subtrees, starting from the tree's leaves, and identify a building block whenever we encounter a node that is part of a protocol.
 If multiple protocol nodes exist in a tree, the building blocks can be composed of one another.
-Next, we create a hash of each building block and use those hashes to chain nested tree structures.
+To obtain the nested structure, we create a hash of each building block and use those hashes to chain nested tree structures.
+Figure~\ref{fig:buildingblock-extraction} illustrates the process from a high-level perspective.
+Subfigure~\ref{fig:buildingblock-p1} represents the input, which corresponds to the original transaction trace graph which we've also shown in the introductory Figure~\ref{fig:composition_example}.
 We aim to identify building blocks that execute the same logic despite being different instances involving different addresses (i.e., a swap with different tokens).
-We generalize the execution trace trees as follows:
+We preprocess and generalize the execution trace trees as follows:

-\textbf{Preprocessing:} In contrast to a graph, like in Figure~\ref{fig:composition_example}, an execution tree can have the same node appearing multiple times as a leaf node, effectively having no cycles.
-Each edge has a trace id, determining the order of the calls.
+\textbf{Preprocessing:} In contrast to a graph, like in Figure~\ref{fig:buildingblock-p1}, an execution tree can have the same node appearing multiple times as a leaf node, effectively having no cycles.
+Each edge has a trace ID, determining the order of the calls.
 If a contract address appears in a trace that has been deployed by a factory, we rename it to \texttt{\$protocol-DEPLOYED}.
 Furthermore, we rename all contract addresses as \texttt{ASSET}, which fulfill the criteria that their smart contract code contains the standard ERC20 token method signatures, and if within the trace, the token contract is called with one such method.
+The result of these preprocessing steps is shown in Figure~\ref{fig:buildingblock-p2}.
 This preprocessing assumes that factory deployed contracts and ERC20 token contracts provide similar functionality.
 This allows us to generalize the traces, as many similar interactions with various standardized tokens become identical.